Effective date: 27 April 2021

-Please note that these terms and conditions (these “Terms”) apply only to the Pre-Sessional English Programme (the “Course”) designed and delivered by University of Law Business School, the business faculty of the University of Law Limited (No. 07933838) (together, the “University”) and exclusively available to students who have been offered and accepted a place on a course beginning on a date between January 2020 and September 2020 (each referred to in these Terms as a “Core Course” and together, the “Core Courses”).
+Please note that these terms and conditions (these “Terms”) apply only to the 7 week and 12 week Pre-Sessional English Language Course, (the “Course”) designed and delivered by University of Law Business School, the business faculty of the University of Law Limited (No. 07933838) (together, the “University” or “we”, “us” or “our”).

 By reserving places on the Course and Core Course, you enter into a legally binding contract with the University which can only be varied by agreement in writing.
 You accept and agree to be bound by these Terms which include the fee schedule relating to the Course (the “Fee Schedule”) which will be made available to you by email.

 Your acceptance has immediate cost implications and creates financial commitments.

 Please read these terms carefully before you book your Course with the University.
 These Terms tell you who we are, how we will provide the Course to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
 If you think that there is a mistake in these Terms, please contact us to discuss.

 1. Information about us and how to contact us